Research Guide to Law

 349 Law of specific jurisdictions & areas

-The query below list subscribed databases related to Law which provide scientific literature, papers, and other academic materials.
+The query below lists subscribed databases related to Law that provide scientific literature, papers, and other academic materials.

-Below a detail of the major Italian and international databases for law, jurisprudence, legislation, cases, doctrine:
+Below is a detailed list of the major Italian and international databases for law, jurisprudence, legislation, cases, and doctrine:

 Italian